HuGroup-shanghaiTech/REICO/README.md

 This repository contains a step by step tutorial of implementation of REICO and EMLP framework developed by Changxi Yang, Chengyu Wu, Wenbo Xie, and the group of Peijun Hu at Shanghaitech University.

 In principle, RECIO can be easily integrated with any state-of-the-art atomistic ML models.
-In this tutorial, we are using the [Nequip code](https://github.com/mir-group/nequip) as the ML model.
+In our paper, we used the [Nequip code](https://github.com/mir-group/nequip) as the ML model.

 This repository contains the Ag-Pd-C-H-O gerneal and reactive EMLP model, which can be used as the computational engine for calculations in heterogeneous catalysis that involves the Ag, Pd, C, H, O.